Mosamorphing/WTF-React/11_Data Fetching/readme.md

 ## What is Axios?

 Axios is a popular JavaScript library used for making HTTP requests from both the browser and Node.js.
 It has been designed to be easy to use and provides several advantages over built-in methods like the Fetch API.
 It is Promise-based, just like the Fetch API, which makes handling asynchronous operations straightforward.
 It has a simple and intuitive API that's easy for beginners to understand.
 More importantly, axios automatically transforms JSON data, so you don't need to manually parse responses.
-One of the most important use of axios or we could call it a feature is "the interceptors".
+One of the most important uses of axios or we could call it a feature is "the interceptors".
 These allow you to modify requests or responses before they're handled by then or catch.
-For example, if a request shows a response code of 401, meaning that the user is not authorized, every other request that has been lined up to follow that will be canceled by the interceptor.
+For example, if a request shows a response code of 401, meaning that the user is not authorized, every other request that has been lined up to follow that (initial response) will be cancelled by the interceptor.

 ## Usage